Last Updated on October 1, 2022 by Editorial Team

 The first and most important of the successful treatment of Dyscalculia is early diagnosis.
-The earlier the problem is identified, the earlier the child will adapt to a new learning process and will able to avoid other co-occurring issues.
+The earlier the problem is identified, the earlier the child will adapt to a new learning process and will be able to avoid other co-occurring issues.

 By treatment, we meant the exercises to improve the mental health of the child instead of generic medicines.
 There are no medications for dyscalculia.

 A big part of the plan could only be achieved with supportive teaching.
 Teachers must understand the pace and level of the child.
 Teachers could involve math-based learning tasks/games in their schedule.

 Special care could go a long way in improving the mental health of the child.
 Extra time may be given other than class hours to enhance math skills.

 If teaching complex equations, it would be more convenient for the child if step-by-step instructions are provided by the teacher to tackle the problem.

 Children must be taught a sense of how numbers and equations apply to our daily life.
 Teach them how many apples are bought?
 How many cars are parked?
 How many spoons of sugar is required to make this tea?